agbleze/data_challenge/README.md

 # how to install

-you need to first install the requirements in the requirements.txt
+you need to first install the dependencies in the requirements.txt

 ```pip3 install -r requirement.txt```
 # Install with docker